Royals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Jesus Luzardo (4-4) will take to the mound for the Marlins and make his 13th start of the season.
+- The Marlins will hand the ball to Edward Cabrera (4-4) for his 13th start of the season.

-- In 12 starts this season, he's earned a quality start in five of them.
+- He has earned a quality start three times in 12 starts this season.

-- Luzardo has seven starts in a row of five innings or more.
+- Cabrera has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent